Diving in Marsa Alam

 Is Marsa Alam good for beginners?

 Yes, for the shore and sheltered-bay sites.
-Abu Dabbab, Marsa Mubarak, Marsa Murena and the eco-village house reefs are calm, shallow and suit Open Water divers.
-Offshore reefs including Elphinstone, Daedalus and the southern pinnacles are separate trips with stricter experience gates, so mixed-ability groups work well here.
+Abu Dabbab, Marsa Mubarak, Marsa Murena, Marsa Shouna and the eco-village house reefs are calm, shallow and suit Open Water divers.
+The offshore reefs including Elphinstone and Shaab Sharm are separate trips with stricter experience gates, so mixed-ability groups work well here.

 Marsa Alam or Hurghada for diving?